Keep Up With Us

 1965 – Chair 2 was installed by Heron, which terminated near the top of the current Colorado SuperChair.
 A base lodge was completed on Peak 8, but the structure was short lived.
 An explosion destroyed the building shortly after completion.
 While an exact cause was never determined, a gas leak was suspected.

-1967 – Harry Baum from Arapahoe Basin was in charge of operations at the ski area and later purchased the resort.
-That same year, a poma lift was installed near the summit of Chair 2 to what is now the summit of Chair 6, serving high-alpine bowl terrain.
-Skier visits topped over 140,000 people.
+1967 – Harry Baum from Arapahoe Basin was in charge of operations at the ski area and he later leased the ski area from the Rounds family with an option to buy.
+But, he decided against a purchase and sold his option to Aspen Ski Corp.
+A base lodge was completed on Peak 8, but the structure was short-lived.
+An explosion destroyed the building shortly after completion.
+While an exact cause was never determined, a gas leak was suspected.
+This same year, a poma lift was installed near the summit of Chair 2 to what is now the summit of Chair 6- serving high-alpine bowl terrain.

 1970 – Aspen Skiing Company purchased Breckenridge and Baum was retained as the manager.